joshmorgan1000/UTKH/THEORY.md

 - **Particle Behavior:** Upon observation, the hyperdimensional resonance collapses into a localized energy state.
 By removing the dimension of time and/or hyperspace oscillations from measurement, these interactions appear as photon particles - much like a photograph captures a 3-dimensional moment in time (a 4th dimension) is recorded as a 2-dimensional artifact.

+- **High-Energy Optical Vortices:** Current recorded data reflects the conical nature of the experimental setup, and supports this theory.
+Further research should indicate precise harmonic signatures of atomic and subatomic particles, which will allow researchers to conduct photon-mass interaction experiments with more precision.

+  - Example: Let's say the resonant frequency of a proton is $w_p$ and the resonant frequency of an electron is $w_e$.
+  - We can assume a harmonic resonant frequency of the pair $f$ to be a ratio of $(w_e \cdot w_p)$.
+  - If for example, we can tune the light wave frequency or vortex pattern to match $\frac{1}{8}f$ or $\frac{1}{4}f$, focusing on that frequency could synthesize a hydrogen atom.

 ### Kutons and Kutonic Systems <a href="#kutonic-systems-a-href"></a>

 A **kuton** is described as two photons in perpetual descending orbit of each other, resulting in an infinitesimal equation that reaches stability at a constant oscillation frequency.
 This can be described mathematically: